gongqilin/API/grant_refresh_token/README.md

     </tr>
      <tr>
         <td>client_secret</td>
-        <td>The client secret provided by BGL<br><br>See [Obtaining BGL API Credentials](../getting_started/obtaining_bgl_api_credentials.md) on how to obtain Client Secret.</td>
+        <td>The Client Secret provided by BGL<br><br>See [Obtaining BGL API Credentials](../getting_started/obtaining_bgl_api_credentials.md) on how to obtain Client Secret.</td>
         <td>Mandatory</td>
     </tr>
     <tr>
         <td>scope</td>
-        <td>A URL-encoded,space delimitedlist of member permissions your application is requesting on behalf of the user.
-If you do not specify a scope in your call, we will fall back to using the default member permissions you defined in your application configuration. <br><br>As described by <a href="http://tools.ietf.org/html/rfc6749#section-3.3">Oauth2 Documentation</a></td>
+        <td>A URL-encoded, space delimitedlist of member permissions your application is requesting on behalf of the user.
+If you do not specify a scope in your call, the default member permissions defined in your application configuration will be used, as described in the <a href="http://tools.ietf.org/html/rfc6749#section-3.3">Oauth2 Documentation</a></td>
         <td>Mandatory</td>
     </tr>
 </table>